UK chip shop grub, known for fish & chips. A budget-friendly alternative with mixed reviews on authenticity & execution.

-Customer feedback is mixed, with some praising it as an authentic and affordable British chippy, while others find the fish and chips to be mediocre, greasy, or under-seasoned.
+Customer feedback is divided, with some praising it as a good, more affordable option for British fare, while others find the fish and chips mediocre, greasy, and not authentically prepared.

 Important Note